 If you’re looking to push the boat out, there are some wonderful, one-off experiences to try; from spotting elephants and lions on safari in Botswana to experiencing the rich natural beauty of the fall colours in New England.
 And the ultimate adventure?
 A trip to Ecuador and the Galapagos, one of the most unique and unspoilt places on earth.

 If you’d just rather laze on a (world-class) beach, how about Bermuda which has a quirky colonial style and is both safe and civilised.
 As long as you avoid the depths of winter, the weather should be marvellous and there are fast direct flights from the UK.

-If you want a more cultural treat, try Martin Randall Travel which runs music and history weekends at country house hotels around the UK.
+If you want a more cultural treat, try Kirker Travel which runs music and history weekends in the UK and abroad.
 Or join an escorted tour to Italy with an expert local guide showing you the best of the culture, history, food and wine and amazing food.
 Options include Lakes Maggiore & Como, the Amalfi Coast and Pompeii.

 Or push the boat out and head to the exquisite, quirky mountain kingdom of Bhutan.
 You can join a small group tour or get your own tailor-made private holiday staying in luxury hotels high in the Himalayas.